bmwcarit/joynr/wiki/cplusplus.md

 * **subscribe** or **unsubscribe** to its **attributes** or **update** a subscription
 * **subscribe** or **unsubscribe** to its **broadcasts** or **update** a subscription

 The ProxyBuilder requires the provider's domain.
-Optionally, **messagingQos** and **discoveryQos** settings can be specified if the default settings are not suitable.
+Optionally, **messagingQos**, **discoveryQos** and **GBID** settings can be specified if the default settings are not suitable.

+By default, providers are looked up in all known backends.
+In case of global discovery, the default backend connection is used (identified by the first GBID configured at the cluster controller).
+The discovery of providers can be restricted to certain backends by specifying one or more global backend ids (GBIDs) using the setGbids(gbids) API.
+If setGbids(gbids) API is used, then the global discovery will take place over the connection to the backend identified by the first GBID in the list of provided GBIDs.

 In case no suitable provider can be found during discovery, a ```DiscoveryException``` or
 ```NoCompatibleProviderFoundException``` is thrown.